dimitardanailov/ddanailov/machine-learning/terms.md

 - Some changes, such as lowering precision, can lower accuracy;
 - Losess in Accuracy are minimized;

+### Optimization Techniques

+##### Quantization

+Quantization is related to the topic of precision I mentioned before, or how many bits are used to represents the weights and biases of the model.
+During training. having these very accurate numbers can be helpful, but it's often the case in inference that the precision can be reduced without substantial loss of accuracy.
+Quantization is the process of reducing the precision of a model.

+##### Freezing

+Freezing in this context is used for TensorFlow models.
+Freezing TensorFlow models will remove certain options and metadata only needed for training, sucs as those related to backpropagation.
+Freezing a TensorFlow model is usually a good idea whether before performing direct inference or converting wit the Model Optimizer.

+##### Fusion

+Fusion relates to combining multiple layer operations into a single operation.
+For example, a batch normalization layer, activation layer, and convolutional layer could be combined into a single operation.
+This can be particularly useful for GPU inference, where the seperate operations may occurs on seperate GPU kernels, while a fused operation occurs on one kernel, thereby incurring less overhead in switching from one kernel to the next.

 ### Problems

 - **Regression** - A model that outputs a single value.
 For example, an estimate of a house’s value.